gsakkas/rite/README.md

 Let's quickly walk through setting up a development environment.

+All programs mentioned below should be able to run on a single-core 8GB RAM laptop.
+However, for training the machine learning (ML) models, the more CPU cores available, the faster they will be trained.

-If you don't mind using a VM and things being a bit slower, we've [provided] one for you, the user and password are both **"rite"**.
+If you don't mind using a VM and things being a bit slower, we've [provided] one for you.
+Just import the `.ova` file into [Oracle VM VirtualBox] (or any other virtualization product that supports `.ova` files) and use the default settings.
+You can always increase the number of processors used by the VM to a number of your choice in order to speed up the ML model training later on.

+The user and password for the VM are both **"rite"**.
 The VM should already have everything you need installed, and will boot with a terminal open in the repository.
 You just need to activate the python virtualenv with

 ``` shellsession
 ~/rite $ source .venv/bin/activate